Authorize access to blobs using Azure Active Directory

 The Azure portal can use either your Azure AD account or the account access keys to access blob data in an Azure storage account.
 Which authorization scheme the Azure portal uses depends on the Azure roles that are assigned to you.

-When you attempt to access blob data, the Azure portal first checks whether you have been assigned an Azure role with Microsoft.Storage/storageAccounts/listkeys/action.
-If you have been assigned a role with this action, then the Azure portal uses the account key for accessing blob data via Shared Key authorization.
-If you have not been assigned a role with this action, then the Azure portal attempts to access data using your Azure AD account.
+When you attempt to access blob data, the Azure portal first checks whether you've been assigned an Azure role with Microsoft.Storage/storageAccounts/listkeys/action.
+If you've been assigned a role with this action, then the Azure portal uses the account key for accessing blob data via Shared Key authorization.
+If you haven't been assigned a role with this action, then the Azure portal attempts to access data using your Azure AD account.

 To access blob data from the Azure portal using your Azure AD account, you need permissions to access blob data, and you also need permissions to navigate through the storage account resources in the Azure portal.
 The built-in roles provided by Azure Storage grant access to blob resources, but they don't grant permissions to storage account resources.
 For this reason, access to the portal also requires the assignment of an Azure Resource Manager role such as the Reader role, scoped to the level of the storage account or higher.
 The Reader role grants the most restricted permissions, but another Azure Resource Manager role that grants access to storage account management resources is also acceptable.
 To learn more about how to assign permissions to users for data access in the Azure portal with an Azure AD account, see Assign an Azure role for access to blob data.